HL7/fhir-mCODE-ig/input/pagecontent/conformance-patients.md

 ### Patients-With-Cancer-Condition Approach

-In this approach, Senders respond to the following request with a FHIR Bundle of Patient resources for all mCODE Patients.
+In this approach, Senders respond to the following request with a FHIR Bundle of Patient resources for all in-scope Patients.
 This method is preferred over the approaches below UNLESS [reverse chaining](https://www.hl7.org/fhir/search.html#has) is entirely unsupported on the system.

     GET [base]/Patient?_has:Condition:subject:code:in=http://hl7.org/fhir/us/mcode/ValueSet/mcode-primary-or-uncertain-behavior-cancer-disorder-vs